IBM/mr-cassop/docs/docs/multi-region-cluster-configuration.md

     domain: us-south.my-cluster.my-cloud.com
     secret: ingress-secret
   externalRegions:
+    managed:
     - domain: us-east.my-cluster.my-cloud.com
 ```

-As you can see, the `externalRegions` refer to the regions to which the `CassandraCluster` should connect.
+As you can see, the `.spec.externalRegions.managed` refer to the regions to which the `CassandraCluster` should connect to.
 So `us-east` refers to the `us-south` region and vice versa.

 Those manifests can be deployed in any order.
 Both operators wait until both CassandraClusters are deployed.
 Only after that will the Cassandra nodes begin to initialize.